anegg0/gr0wing-hugo/content/posts/2014-06-15-pacify-overheated-brain.md

   * Your presentation scheduled in a month is now due next week > Panic mode
   * TV announces another mass shooting in a neighboring state > Panic mode

-It&#8217;s tough, because that bug in our design generates most of the first world&#8217;s problems: struggling with anxiety, depression or experiencing a permanent sense of frustration.
+It's tough, because that bug in our design generates most of the first world's problems: struggling with anxiety, depression or experiencing a permanent sense of frustration.

 Of course, there are solutions, we all tend to use them, but they only offer a temporary relief, and they often make things worse in the long run: